Phases of Quench Dynamics in the Presence of Fluctuation: Quench in a Stochastic Model

+In Fig.~\ref{fig:II_scaling}, we plot the scaling function for $\k=0.1$ in proper range of $v$, which shows a good scaling behavior.
+We also plot $b$ versus $\k$, confirming our expectation that as $\k$ increases, the exponent $b$ decreases.
+The analysis above indicates that source induced contribution to $m_\eff^2$ decreases with increasing $\k$, while fluctuation induced contribution obviously increases.
+It is natural to expect that at some critical strength of fluctuation, the latter contribution dominates the former, marking the disappearance of KZ scaling.
+This is confirmed by numerical solutions.

 Phase III is studied numerically for large $v$ and finite $\k$.
 Turning on finite $\k$ enhances the relaxation, we expect a smaller $t_0$.
-The $\k$ dependence of $\bvf$ for a large $v$ is shown in Fig.~\ref{fig:III_scaling}, which confirms that a larger $\k$ shifts $t_0$ to an earlier time. $t_0$ in the limiting case $\k=0$ agrees with with our analytic prediction below \eqref{rapid}.
+The $\k$ dependence of $\bvf$ for a large $v$ is shown in Fig.~\ref{fig:III_scaling}, confirming that a larger $\k$ leads to a shorter $t_0$.

-Let us comment on the boundaries between different phases for very small $\k$.
-The analysis above indicates the phase boundary between I and II emanating from the origin as $\k\sim v^{4/5}$.
-On the other hand, Fig.~\ref{fig:III_scaling} shows only modest change of $t_0$ across several orders of magnitude of $\k$ in phase III, implying the boundary with phase II occurs at an almost constant $t_0$.
-Since in phase II $t_0\sim v^{-b}$, and noise in general suppress $t_0$, we deduce the phase boundary has to move toward smaller $v$ in order to maintain the same $t_0$.
-If we naively extrapolate the two boundaries to large $\k$.
-We would expect phase II to shrink and eventually disappear, and this is indeed what we find with numerical solutions at large $\k$.

-Now we turn to the case of large noise.
-We first note \eqref{para2} and \eqref{para1} are still applicable.
-In fact we can determine $a$ and $c$ using the equilibrium moments in \eqref{limits} as $a\simeq 0.478$ and $ac\simeq-0.388$.
-In this case, the analysis above for small $\bvf$ still applies to give \eqref{mfb}, with the same scaling $t_0\sim\k^{-1/2}$.
-For general noise, $a$ and $c$ are $\k$ dependent, but the scaling remains the same.
-We remark that in order to justify the approximation $J\simeq vt_0$ in deriving \eqref{mfb}, we need to have $vt_0\ll1$, which needs $v\ll \k^{1/2}$.
-This marks a boundary between phase I and III.
+Now we turn to the limits of large noise and rapid quench.
+We can again solve for $\bvf$ in the limit $v\to\infty$ like in the noise free case.
+In the presence of fluctuation, $\vf$ at $t<0$ or $J=-1$ satisfies equilibrium distribution.
+The equilibrium distribution for $J=-1$ is determined in the appendix.
+We find the noise suppresses the mean field as $\bvf\sim\k^{-1/2}$ in the large noise limit.
+The final mean field at $t>0$ or $J=1$ is suppressed similarly.
+It follows that $\bvf$ is small in the entire evolution so that \eqref{para2} and \eqref{para1} are still applicable.
+It follows that the scaling solution for phase I \eqref{mfb} is also applicable.
+The only difference is in the numerical values of $a$ and $c$, which we determine using the equilibrium moments in appendix as $a\simeq 0.478$ and $ac\simeq-0.388$.
+They lead to the following dynamical relaxation time

+We remark that in order to justify the approximation $J\simeq vt_0$ in deriving \eqref{mfb}, we need to have $vt_0\ll1$, or equivalently $v^{-1}\gg \k^{-1/2}$.
+This has the simple interpretation that the variation of the source is much slower than the relaxation of the system.
+In a sense, this regime is physically similar to phase I with the fluctuation induced relaxation determining $t_0$.